-Alternative 1 - Sliding Scale Incentives Over 25 Years (Current Payment Structure): Metropolitan would accept LRP applications for proposed projects on a continuous basis until the 63,000 AFY remaining target is reached.
+Alternative 1 - Sliding Scale Incentives over 25 years (Current Payment Structure): Metropolitan would accept LRP applications for proposed projects on a continuous basis until the 63,000 AFY remaining target is reached.
 Applications would be reviewed for established milestones, such as planning, design, and status of environmental documentation.
-Sliding scale incentives of up to \$340/AF would be provided based on actual project unit costs exceeding Metropolitan's prevailing water rate, calculated annually.
-The LRP agreement term would be for 25 years.
+Incentives of up to \$340/AF would be provided based on actual project unit costs exceeding Metropolitan's water rate calculated over 25 years.

-Alternative 2 - Sliding Scale Incentives Over 15 Years (New Structure): This alternative is similar to Alternative 1, but the incentive amount is calculated over a shorter payment period (15 years versus 25 years), allowing for higher incentives earlier in the contract.
+Alternative 2 - Sliding Scale Incentives Over 15 Years (New Structure): This alternative is similar to the current program, but the incentive amount is calculated over a shorter payment period (15 years versus 25 years), allowing for higher incentives earlier in the contract.
 The adjusted incentive amount includes a present value calculation, resulting in an equivalent maximum obligation to Metropolitan as Alternative 1 (Sliding Scale Incentives Over 25 years).
-Incentives of up to \$475/AF would be provided based on actual project unit costs exceeding Metropolitan's prevailing water rate, calculated over 15 years.
-The LRP agreement term would be for 25 years, but incentives would be provided up to the first 15 years of the contract.
+Incentives of up to \$475/AF would be provided based on actual project unit costs exceeding Metropolitan's water rate calculated over 15 years.
+For both payment structure Alternatives 1 and 2, the overall agreement term would be for 25 years.
 In addition to the current LRP performance provisions, projects must continue production for 25 years, even if LRP payments are reduced to zero after 15 years.
-If an agency fails to comply with these provisions for any of its LRP projects, Metropolitan would require the agency to reimburse Metropolitan to ensure that the costs incurred due to nonperformance are recovered.
+If an agency fails to comply with these provisions for any of its LRP projects, Metropolitan would require the agency to reimburse Metropolitan to ensure that the costs incurred due to non-performance are recovered.

-Alternative 3 - Fixed Incentives Over 25 Years (Previously Approved Structure): Compared to sliding scale incentives that are dependent on Metropolitan's water rate, a fixed incentive rate would provide agencies with a more stable source of funds to help address financing issues.
+Alternative 3 - Fixed Incentives Over 25 Years (Previously Approved Structure): Compared to sliding scale incentives that are dependent on Metropolitan's water rate, a fixed incentive rate provides agencies with a more stable source of funds to help address financing issues.
 Agencies use LRP incentives as a means of income when securing financing for their projects.
 Fixed incentives provide stable income and help project financing.
-Under this approach, Metropolitan would offer a fixed incentive no greater than \$305/AF that is project specific over 25 years.
-This would be less than the \$340/AF incentive offered under the sliding scale alternatives to adjust for increased risk in absence of annual cost reconciliations.
-The fixed incentive rate for each project would be calculated such that Metropolitan's maximum obligation toward that project under this alternative would not exceed its estimated financial obligations under Alternative 1 for the same project.
-This alternative would be similar to the payment structure approved by Metropolitan's Board in May 2011 for the Chino Basin Desalination Program.
+Metropolitan would offer a fixed incentive no greater than \$305/AF, that is project specific over 25 years.
+This is less than the \$340/AF incentive offered under the sliding scale alternatives to adjust for increased risk in absence of annual cost reconciliations.
+The fixed incentive rate for each project will be calculated such that Metropolitan's maximum obligation toward that project under this alternative would not exceed its estimated financial obligations under Alternative 1 for the same project.
+This is similar to the payment structure approved by Metropolitan's Board in May 2011 for the Chino Basin Desalination Program.